Banstead War Memorial.

-or would like to correct or remove any of the information
+If you would like to add, correct or remove any information on this page

-All photographs or electronic scans remain the copyright © of the Banstead History Research Group or the specific contributors and cannot be reproduced by either digital, electronic, electrostatic or lithographic or by any other means without expressed permission from the originator of the web site or its contributors.
+All material remains the copyright of the Banstead History Research Group or the specific contributors, and cannot be reproduced in any form without expressed permission from BHRG or the contributors.

 DANIELS, GEORGE